 Curlew Opportunities provides development management services to the Curlew Stable to assist in the identification, review, and delivery of all development projects undertaken by Curlew.

 London Road, Brighton

-CST 2 have acquired this site following the grant of a detailed planning permission to provide 232 beds over c.
-1,700 sq m of ground floor retail accommodation.
+CST 2 acquired this site following the grant of a detailed planning permission to provide 232 beds above c.1,700 sq.m of ground-floor retail accommodation.

-Curlew Opportunities has managed the design and planning process and will continue to provide development management services to CST 2 throughout the balance of the construction and letting process.
+Curlew Opportunities managed the design process and provided development management services to CST 2 throughout the balance of the construction and letting process.

 22a Potterrow is a boutique student accommodation building consisting of 52 self contained studio apartments designed by Yeoman McAllister Architects, and developed by Curlew Opportunities.

 Opening in 2018 this scheme added to the neighbouring 151 bed PBSA asset already held within the CST1 portfolio.

 Curlew Opportunities provided development services support to assist in the management of the non-core elements of this large complicated city centre regeneration scheme adjoining Lime Street Station in Liverpool.

 The scheme comprises 412 PBSA beds and a105 bed Premier Inn Hotel over some 2,750m of retail accommodation of which c.
 90% was pre let to Lidl and Geene King.
 The scheme was completed successfully in 2018.